Existential therapy: Four worlds

-Spiritual dimension

-On the spiritual dimension (Überwelt) (van Deurzen, 1984), individuals relate to the unknown and thus create a sense of an ideal world, an ideology, and a philosophical outlook.
-It is there that they find meaning by putting all the pieces of the puzzle together for themselves.
-For some people, this is done by adhering to a religion or other prescriptive worldview; for others, it is about discovering or attributing meaning in a more secular or personal way.
-The contradictions that must be faced on this dimension are often related to the tension between purpose and absurdity, hope and despair.
-People create their values in search of something that matters enough to live or die for, something that may even have ultimate and universal validity.
-Usually, the aim is the conquest of a soul or something that will substantially surpass mortality (as in having contributed something valuable to humankind).
-Facing the void and the possibility of nothingness are the indispensable counterparts of this quest for the eternal.

 Research support

 Existential therapies have shown varying efficacy in adults, with meaning-centered therapies improving life meaning and moderately reducing psychopathology, supportive-expressive therapy showing small benefits for psychopathology, and experiential-existential and cognitive-existential therapies showing no significant effects; despite limited and low-quality evidence, structured interventions incorporating psychoeducation, exercises, and discussion of meaning appear most promising.
 In the debate on evidence-based research in counselling, existential counsellors tend to stress the dangers of over-simplification, and the importance of qualitative as well as quantitative measurements of outcome.
 While not necessarily expecting an easy resolution of the specific/non-specific factors in therapy debate, an existential counsellor will nonetheless favor evidence-based practice.